-The burial ground is believed to have belonged to the royal manor Husby.
-According to legend, Bjorn Ironside (Swedish: Björn Järnsida) is buried in the mound which is also called "King Björn's mound" or "Björn Järnsida's mound".
-The runestone, which is located on top of Björn Järnsida's mound, is only a fragment of a runestone and thus also has a fragmented text.
-The stone is probably from the end of the 1000s and thus several hundred years younger than the burial mound.
+The runestone which is located on top of the burial mound of Bjorn Ironside, is only a fragment of a runestone and thus also has a fragmented text.
+The stone probably dates back to the end of the 1000s and is thus several hundred years younger than the burial mound.

-The legend that this burial mound is where Bjorn Ironside is buried first saw the light in the 18th century when some historians claimed that this was the site of Bjorn Ironside's grave.
+The legend that this particular burial mound is the place where Bjorn Ironside is buried probably first saw the light in the 18th century when some historians claimed that this was the site of Bjorn Ironside’s grave.
 However, there is little evidence to back this up.
+Archaeological excavations of the site have revealed that the mound was indeed a burial site, and that it likely dates back to the Viking Age.
+While it is impossible to say for certain whether the burial was that of Bjorn Ironside himself, the presence of valuable grave goods and the location of the mound near the shore of Lake Malaren suggest that it was the final resting place of a wealthy and powerful individual.

 Bjorn Ironside (Járnsíða) was the son of legendary Viking Ragnar Lothbrok.
 Bjorn earned possibly as much fame, and perhaps he achieved even more fame as he founded a dynasty of Swedish Kings.

-One of the numerous stories related to Bjorn was of a time when he and his men attempted to take the Italian city of Luna, near Pisa.
+One of the numerous stories related to Bjorn was of a time when he and his men attempted to take the city of Luna, near Pisa in Italy.
 Having mistaken Pisa for Rome, he and his men did not fail to take advantage of the situation by taking the area anyway.
 After Pisa, he and his men went further inland to the city of Luna.
-Luna having high and nearly impenetrable walls, Bjorn came up with the genius plan to fake his death as well as faking his desire for a deathbed conversion and "baptism".
-He knew that the leaders of Luna would see the "soul" of such high-value Heathen warlord as a prize.
-The city officials allowed his coffin to be brought within the city to be given a proper "Christian" burial.
-4 of his men were allowed to carry his coffin inside the city.
+Luna having high and nearly impenetrable walls, Bjorn came up with the genius plan to fake his death as well as faking his desire for a deathbed conversion and “baptism”.
+He knew that the leaders of Luna would see the “soul” of such high-value Heathen warlord as a prize.
+The city officials allowed his coffin to be brought within the city to be given a proper “Christian” burial.
+Four of his men were allowed to carry his coffin inside the city.
 Once inside, Bjorn burst free of his coffin, threw the weapons he concealed to his men, the five of them fought their way to the gates and opened them for the rest of his men to come through.
-Bjorn was a lifelong Pagan.
-Honour him and his memory.

-The picture is of Bjorn's burial mound.
-Which was done in the traditional fashion.
+The highlighted picture is of the burial mound of Bjorn Ironside.
+The burial mound was done in the traditional fashion.
 Sitting atop the mound was a runestone.
 A drawing of the only remaining fragment is attached.

 The Burial Mound of Bjorn Ironside is freely accessible and lies just off the Björn Järnsidas väg.